Tristanbbb/Pepito_and_co/README.md

 - logs
   - suspicious_domains.log: contains the log of suspicious domains found.
 - .venv (removed on Github): contains the Python virtual environment with the necessary libraries
-- files in root
+- root
   - app_config.py: contains most of the configuration of the program
-  - README.mdr
+  - README.md
   - requirements.txt: needed python libraries.
   - .env (removed on Github): simulated env variables with the python dotenv lib.
 API_KEY_ABUSEIPDB=my_secret_api_key
   - .gitignore: removes .env because the API key is secret.
 You need to create your own .env file to run the program.
+  - .dockerignore: we remove the .env and unit tests from the docker image

 # Risk analysis
 The risk analysis algorithm is very simple.
 We have 3 risk levels : LOW, MEDIUM, HIGH.